Assistant Teaching Professor of Arabic Studies

-In teaching language, literary, and cultural courses, I strive to build my students' intercultural competencies by having them engage in dialogue with students in the SWANA in order to help them succeed in today's interconnected global world and have a grasp of the social realities of the region.
+In teaching language, literary, and cultural courses, I strive to build my students' intercultural competence by engaging them in dialogue with students in Arab countries to help them succeed in today's interconnected global world and have a grasp of the social realities of the region.

 Areas of Interest

 - Human and minority rights